antistud/CoFoundSite/docs/_coverpage.md

 ![logo](_media/logo2.png ":size=400")

-> Finding the NOT obvious
+> Solving and serving the worlds problems in Grand Island

 [Learn More](/about)
 [Get Connected](/contact)